What is epilepsy?

 - A seizure follows a head injury.

-- A pregnant woman or a woman who has recently had a baby has a seizure.
-This could be a sign of preeclampsia (toxemia of pregnancy).
+- Someone who is pregnant or who recently had a baby has a seizure.
+This could be a sign of eclampsia.

 - A person with diabetes has a seizure.
 Low blood sugar (hypoglycemia) or very high blood sugar (hyperglycemia) can cause seizures in a person who has diabetes.